Kākāpō: Ecology and behaviour

 Young birds indulge in play fighting, and one bird will often lock the neck of another under its chin.
 The kākāpō is curious by nature and has been known to interact with humans.
 Conservation staff and volunteers have engaged extensively with some kākāpō, which have distinct personalities.
+Despite this, kākāpō are solitary birds.

 The kākāpō was a very successful species in pre-human New Zealand, and was well adapted to avoid the birds of prey which were their only predators.
 As well as the New Zealand falcon, there were two other birds of prey in pre-human New Zealand: Haast's eagle and Eyles' harrier.
 All these raptors soared overhead searching for prey in daylight, and to avoid them the kākāpō evolved camouflaged plumage and became nocturnal.
 When a kākāpō feels threatened, it freezes, so that it is more effectively camouflaged in the vegetation its plumage resembles.
 Kākāpō were not entirely safe at night, when the laughing owl was active, and it is apparent from owl nest deposits on Canterbury limestone cliffs that kākāpō were among their prey.

 Kākāpō defensive adaptations were no use, however, against the mammalian predators introduced to New Zealand by humans.
 Birds hunt very differently from mammals, relying on their powerful vision to find prey, and thus they usually hunt by day.
 Mammalian predators, in contrast to birds, often hunt by night, and rely on their sense of smell and hearing to find prey; a common way for humans to hunt kākāpō was by releasing trained dogs.